danieljwait/e2ee-messenger/Writeup/README.md

 <img src="./media/image18.png" style="width:2.06597in;height:7.07361in" />This is a client-side routine that will trigger on the login page when the user presses the login button.
 There will be data validation on the login button to prevent the routine from being triggered when one or both username and password fields are empty.
 This is because passing an empty string into some of the functions used in this method (e.g., hashing) will throw errors.

 The first thing this procedure does is send the username and hashed password to the server in the form of a login request.
 The reason that the password is being hashed is that the server should not see the plaintext password of the user, so hashes are stored in the server’s database to be compared against.
-Comparing hashes provides the client with a method of doing a zero-knowledge proof that they are the user they say they are.
+Comparing hashes provides the client with a method of doing zero-knowledge proof that they are the user they say they are.

 The login process is contained within a condition-controlled loop, this means that the client will keep being asked for credentials until the login response has the status “logged in”.
 Looping this part of the algorithm means that the user can try as many times as they want to log into the program